 Note: It is expected that members use their own equipment at intermediate and advanced level due to the general risk associated with the anticipated water condition and the associated importance of equipment fitment to those individual members.
 It is strongly advised that the member ensure correct fitment to avoid injury.

 Access to using club equipment is only made via the Quartermaster whose contact details can be found on the club website or by emailing firstname.lastname@example.org.
 If the quartermaster is not available the coaching officer or trip organiser may be contacted.
-The exception to this is equipment which is located at the Kingswood Activity Centre Pool.
-This equipment is solely for use at the pool and is issued to members by the pool supervisor or instructor for the duration of the current session.

 The following guidelines are provided for the use of club equipment: